View Nepal in Detail

 For a faster process, it is recommended to fill out the online visa application up to 15 days before arrival via the official Nepal Immigration website.

-Everest Base Camp Trek Cancellation Policy
+Transportation Options for the Everest Base Camp Trek

 We recognize that unexpected events may lead to trip cancellations.
 Our Everest Base Camp Trek cancellation policy is as follows:

-1. Cancellation by the Guest
+Cancellation by the Guest

 • 30 days before departure: Complete reimbursement With the exception of the bank transfer fee.

-• 10 days before departure: 30% of the entire trip cost is refunded.
+• 15 days before departure: 50% of the entire trip cost is refunded.

-• Five days or less before departure: There will be a 50% refund.
+• Five days or less before departure: There will be a 30% refund.

 • There won’t be any additional fees or postponed costs if you have to cancel your trip at the last minute.